An ectopic pregnancy is when an embryo (fertilized egg) grows in the wrong place outside the womb, like in a fallopian tube or attached to an ovary.

 What is an ectopic pregnancy?

 Ectopic means “out of place.”
-An ectopic pregnancy is when an embryo grows in the wrong place.
+An ectopic pregnancy is when an embryo grows in the wrong place outside the womb.
 An embryo is a fertilized egg that results when an egg and sperm combine.

-Once an egg is fertilized, it usually travels down one of your fallopian tubes and attaches to the lining of your uterus (also called the womb).
+Once an egg is fertilized, it usually travels down a fallopian tube and attaches to the lining of your uterus (also called the womb).
 Fallopian tubes are the tubes between your ovaries (where your eggs are stored) and the uterus.
 The uterus is the place inside you where your baby grows.

 In most ectopic pregnancies, the fertilized egg attaches to a fallopian tube before it reaches the uterus.
 Less often, it attaches to an ovary, the cervix or your abdomen (belly).
 The cervix is the opening to the uterus that sits at the top of the vagina.
 These areas don’t have enough space or the right tissue for a baby to grow.

-An ectopic pregnancy may start out with usual pregnancy signs, like missing a menstrual period or having nausea and tender breasts.
-Some women have no early signs and may not even know they’re pregnant.
+An ectopic pregnancy may start out with usual signs and symptoms of pregnancy, like missing your period or having nausea (feeling sick to your stomach) and tender breasts.
+Or you may not have any signs or symptoms and not even know you’re pregnant.

 Call your health care provider right away if you have any of these signs and symptoms of ectopic pregnancy: